 This section lists the information that must be attached to the application form for each requested limitation.
 The requested limitation(s) must be described for each affected emissions unit (or pollutant-generating activity) and pollutant and must be accompanied by the supporting information listed on the form and described below.
 Note that applicability of many federal Clean Air Act requirements (such as Title V, PSD and MACT) is often based on source-wide emission levels of specific pollutants.
 In that case, all emissions units at a source and all pollutants regulated by that given rule or regulation must be addressed by this section of the application form.

 Item 1 – The requested limitation and its effect on actual emissions or potential to emit must be presented in enough detail to document how the limitation will limit the source’s actual or potential emissions as a legal and practical matter and, if applicable, will allow the source to avoid an otherwise applicable requirement.
 The information presented must clearly explain how the limitation affects each emission unit and each air pollutant from that emission unit.
-Use the information provided in response to Items 5 and 6 below to explain how the limitation affects emissions before and after the limitation is in effect.
+Use the information provided in response to Item 4 below to explain how the limitation affects emissions before and after the limitation is in effect.

 Item 2 – For each requested limitation, the application must include proposed testing, monitoring, recordkeeping and reporting that will be used to demonstrate and assure compliance with the limitation.
 Testing approaches should incorporate and reference appropriate EPA reference methods where applicable.
 Monitoring should describe the emission, control or process parameters that will be relied on and should address frequency, methods, and quality assurance.

-Item 3 – The application must include a list of the type and quantity of fuels and/or raw materials used.
-Each fuel and raw material should be consistently addressed by the Items 4, 5 and 6, and, if the limitation involves fuels or raw materials, Items 1 and 2.

-Item 4 – The application must include a description and estimated efficiency of air pollution control equipment under present or anticipated operating conditions.
+Item 3 – The application must include a description and estimated efficiency of air pollution control equipment under present or anticipated operating conditions.
 For control equipment that is not proposed to be modified to meet the requested limit, simply note that fact; however, for equipment that is proposed to be modified (e.g. improved efficiency) or newly installed to meet the proposed limit, address both current and future descriptions and efficiencies.
 Include manufacturer specifications and guarantees for each control device.